Rodiii/flutter_cupertino_radio_choice/README.md

 Cupertino buttons which are used as radio buttons in order to select one value.

+## Tutorial

+A complete tutorial how to use `CupertinoRadioChoice` can be found here: [Tutorial](https://rothech.com/cupertino-radio-buttons)

 ## Quick Usage

 Just fill the required parameters of `CupertinoRadioChoice` and you're ready to go, e.g.: